-The above formula for hydrostatic pressure allows determining buoyancy force, which was discovered for the first time by an ancient inventor - Archimedes.
-In the advanced mode of our hydrostatic pressure calculator, you can change both the gravitational acceleration
+The above formula for hydrostatic pressure determines buoyancy force, which was discovered for the first time by an ancient inventor – Archimedes.
+See our buoyancy calculator for more information.
+In our hydrostatic pressure calculator's advanced mode, you can change the gravitational acceleration

 g and the external pressure

 The deepest part of the world's oceans is the Mariana Trench which is located in the Pacific Ocean.
 It reaches the highest known depth of

 10.994 m.
 Let's use our hydrostatic pressure calculator to estimate the pressure at the bottom of the Marian Trench (remember to choose salty water with

 ρ = 1022 kg/m³).
 Astonishingly, the pressure here is more than

 What is hydrostatic pressure?